Using the %Dictionary Classes

 A compiled class definition includes all of the class members that are inherited from superclasses.
 A compiled class definition object can only be instantiated from a class that has been compiled.
 You cannot save a compiled class definition.

-This appendix discusses defined class definitions exclusively, though the operation of the compiled class definitions is similar.
+This page discusses defined class definitions exclusively, though the operation of the compiled class definitions is similar.

 The family of class definition classes that represent defined classes includes: